 Select any number of elective hours needed to bring the total semester hours to no fewer than 60.

-In addition to the Field of Study Courses, the student is required to take 44 credit hours from the TJC Core Curriculum.
-These courses must not duplicate courses taken to fulfill the field of study course requirement.
+In addition to the Major Courses, the student is required to take 44 credit hours from the TJC Core Curriculum.
+These courses must not duplicate courses taken to fulfill the major course requirement.